 A 140-grain bullet of a Creedmoor cartridge has a muzzle velocity of 2700 fps, which works great if you’re taking down deer at 400 yards.
-So, it’s no surprise that the 6.5 Creedmoor is popular among deer hunting folk.
+With these numbers, it’s no surprise that the 6.5 Creedmoor is popular among deer hunting folk.

 Both the 6.5 Creedmoor and the 7mm 08 Remington have pretty low recoils compared to most hunting cartridges.
-They are comfortable to shoot and you’ll experience smooth operation when shooting.
+In our experience, they are comfortable to shoot and the operation was pretty smooth.

 But since we’re doing a 6.5 Creedmoor vs 7mm 08 battle, the winner for this round is the Creedmoor.
 The difference is more discernible when comparing 6.5 Creedmoor against the 6.5 PRC.

 In 7-pound rifles, the 6.5 Creedmoor gives you 16 f-p recoil.
-The 7mm 08 Remington puts out a slightly higher recoil at 17.18 f-p in the same 7-pound rifle.
+In comparison, the 7mm 08 Remington puts out a slightly higher recoil at 17.18 f-p in the same 7-pound rifle.

 This puts the 6.5 in the lead because the lighter recoil makes it easier to shoot and easier to control.
 For recoil-sensitive shooters or small-framed people, having a lighter recoil is ideal because it gives less kickback.

 As such, you will be able to focus on the aim and hit targets better.
 And because there would be less stress and fatigue, you can also practice for a longer period of time.